-- for a counterparty that is connected to the firm itself, whether the exposure arises from a transaction entered into on an arm's length basis. - when a firm decides whether a transaction is at arm's length, the PRA expects the following factors to be taken into account: - the extent to which the person to whom the firm has an exposure ('A') can influence the firm's operations, through for example the exercise of voting rights; - the management role of A where A is also a director of the firm; and - whether the exposure would be subject to the firm's usual monitoring and recovery procedures if repayment difficulties emerged.
+5.4 When a firm decides whether a transaction is at arm's length, the PRA expects the following factors to be taken into account:

+- the extent to which the person to whom the firm has an exposure ('A') can influence the firm's operations, through for example the exercise of voting rights; - the management role of A where A is also a director of the firm; and - whether the exposure would be subject to the firm's usual monitoring and recovery procedures if repayment difficulties emerged.

-CRR Article 400(2)(c) - Resolution exemption 6
+6 CRR Article 400(2)(c) - Resolution exemption

-- 6.1 Firms that exclude exposures pursuant to the resolution exemption in the Large Exposures Part of the PRA Rulebook should notify the PRA if those exposures are not included in MREL reporting templates as specified in Supervisory Statement (SS) 19/13 Resolution planning'.1 - 6.2 When assessing whether exposures are resolution exposures as defined in the Large Exposures Part of the PRA Rulebook, a firm should give due consideration to whether resolution liabilities have been recognised by relevant resolution authorities.
-This could have an impact on whether resolution liabilities ensure that losses can be absorbed and passed from the firm to its resolution authority. - 6.3 Firms may wish to contact their supervisor where they have exposures to liabilities that are recognised by the relevant resolution authorities but do not meet the criteria in the PRA rules to qualify for a resolution exemption.
+6.1 Firms that exclude exposures pursuant to the resolution exemption in the Large Exposures Part of the PRA Rulebook should notify the PRA if those exposures are not included in MREL reporting as specified in Supervisory Statement (SS) 19/13 'Resolution planning'.5

+6.2 When assessing whether exposures are resolution exposures as defined in the Large Exposures Part of the PRA Rulebook, a firm should give due consideration to whether resolution liabilities have been recognised by relevant resolution authorities.

+6.3 Firms should contact their supervisor where they have exposures to liabilities that are recognised by the relevant resolution authorities but do not meet the criteria in the PRA rules to qualify for a resolution exemption.

+5 June 2018: www.bankofengland.co.uk/prudential-regulation/publication/2013/resolution-planning-ss.